chromium-for-lambda/chromium-binaries/README.md

 If you're using Node.js, please note that:
 - The Node.js 16 and 18 Lambda runtimes are using Amazon Linux 2 (AL2)
-- The Node.js 20 runtime is using Amazon Linux 2023 (AL2023)
+- The Node.js 20 and 22 Lambda runtimes are using Amazon Linux 2023 (AL2023)

 ## Got an example codebase that is actually using this?
 Yes.
 Please take a look at [this](https://github.com/chromium-for-lambda/playwright-screenshot/blob/main/src/index.ts).